 The Bottom Line on Trigosamine

-Trigosamine is marketed as an organic supplement that is meant to treat the symptoms associated with arthritis, like joint pain and inflammation.
+Trigosamine is marketed as an all-natural joint pain supplement that is meant to treat the symptoms associated with arthritis, like joint pain and inflammation.
 This product has a fairly short list of ingredients, but they are all substances we know are effective in treating arthritis.
 However, there is nothing overly special about this product except for the high amount of Vitamin D.

 A large number of reviews for this product were very positive.
 Many people said this supplement was very effective in treating their symptoms.
 A smaller number of users said Trigosamine didn’t do much for them.